sharmapalak2312/Weather_Forcasting/README.md

 # Weather_Forcasting
-It is an application that used to get current whether conditions based on city name or zip code
+It is an application that is used to get current weather conditions based on city name or zip code